namtoki/English/wordlist.md

 abuse*:                             The woman abused her son for years, but her husband never realize the incidents.
 accomplish:                         He accomplished many things as chair of the traffic safety commission.
 accuse:                             Did your boss accuse you of making the mistake in the presentation yesterday?
+ache:                               My stomach aches, but the doctor said he couldn't determine the source of the pain.
 achievement:                        The scientist achievement made her so famous that she was constantly bothered by the press.
 acquire:                            After ten years on the city council, he has acquired a lot of knowledge regarding city planning.
 actively:                           She is actively engaging in volunteer work as the organization's administrator.